 Table 1.
-The limit of MIC values of Acinetobacterbaumannii strains as suggested by CLSI
+The limit of MIC values of Acinetobacter baumannii strains as suggested by CLSI

-MIC (μg/mL) interpretation criteria Antimicrobial drug Susceptible Intermediate Resistant Sulbactam ≤ 4 8 ≥16 MIC: Minimum inhibitory concentration, CLSI: Clinical and Laboratory Standards Institute.
-A range of MIC for sulbactam within ampicillin-sulbactam combination was used as indicated in CLSI guideline.
+MIC (μg/mL) interpretation criteria

+Antimicrobial drug Susceptible Intermediate Resistant

+Sulbactam ≤ 4 8 ≥ 16

+MIC: Minimum inhibitory concentration, CLSI: Clinical and Laboratory Standards Institute.

-The subactam MIC ranges, $\rm MIC{50}$ and $\rm MIC{90}$ values (μg/mL), and the susceptibility rates (based on the MIC values provided in the CLSI guidelines for sulbactam in the ampicillin-sulbactam combination) for the isolates included in this study are shown in Table 2.
+The sulbactam MIC ranges, MIC{50} and MIC{90} values (μg/mL), and the susceptibility rates (based on the MIC values provided in the CLSI guidelines for sulbactam in the ampicillin-sulbactam combination) for the isolates included in this study are shown in Table 2.